 What do I do if a bill comes in that is higher than the amount I allocated?

-If a larger bill comes in you have 3 options to pay this bill:
+If a larger bill arrives, you have three ways to manage the payment:

 Option 1

-You can use funds available in your ‘Rainy Day’ provided it is sufficient to cover the full amount of the difference between the bill amount and the allocation amount.
+You can use ‘Rainy Day’ if there’s enough available to cover the full difference between the bill and the amount allocated.

 Option 2